vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 43: This is the largest jump, keeping only 50 J out of every 2,300 J.
 2
 44: 44,000× $10^{12}$ W divided by 3.7 $10^{14}$ m2 of ocean surface is 120 $W/m^2$.
-45: The steady 120 W is already account- ing for day/night: this is a time average.
+45: The steady 120 W is already accounting for day/night: this is a time average.

 12 Wind Energy
 Wind energy has made significant inroads for electricity production in the U.S. and globally.
 Today, the U.S. gets about 2.5% of its energy (and 6.5% of electricity) from wind.
 Globally, wind accounts for about 2.6% of energy, or 4.8% of electrical production (Table 7.2; p.
 107).
 The basic technology of harnessing wind power is rather old, powering ships, milling operations, and water pumps for centuries.
 Today, the predominant use of wind drives generators to make electricity.
-Just as hydroelectric power is related to the very basic form of grav- itational potential energy, wind is connected to another simple and easy-to-understand form: kinetic energy.
+Just as hydroelectric power is related to the very basic form of gravitational potential energy, wind is connected to another simple and easy-to-understand form: kinetic energy.
 This chapter first develops familiarity with kinetic energy, then explores how we get energy from wind, how much we get, and future prospects.
 12.1 Kinetic Energy
 An object in motion carries kinetic energy equal to one-half its mass times the velocity squared.
 Definition 12.1.1 The kinetic energy of a mass, m, moving at velocity, v,